-The main symptom is a reddish-colored mass that sticks out from the opening of the anus, especially following a bowel movement.
+The main symptom is a reddish-colored mass that sticks out from the opening of the anus, especially after a bowel movement.
 This reddish mass is actually the inner lining of the rectum.
 It may bleed slightly and can be uncomfortable and painful.

-The health care provider will perform a physical exam, which may include a rectal exam.
+The health care provider will perform a physical exam, which will include a rectal exam.
 To check for prolapse, provider may ask the person to bear down while sitting on a commode.

 Call your provider if a rectal prolapse occurs.

-In children, treating the underlying condition usually cures the problem.
-In adults, surgery is usually successful at curing the prolapse.
+In children, treating the cause usually cures rectal prolapse.
+In adults, surgery is usually cures the prolapse.

-When rectal prolapse is not treated, constipation and loss of bowel control may also develop.
+When rectal prolapse is not treated, constipation and loss of bowel control may develop.

 Call your health care provider promptly if there is a rectal prolapse.